-1.1 The TC-36-25 RS232 can run as a stand-alone controller, meaning that it can operate without the use of a computer.
-However, a computer is required initially to set up various operating parameters.
+1.1 The TC-36-25 RS485 can run as a stand-alone controller, meaning that it can operate without the use of a computer.
+However, a computer with an RS485 port or an RS485 converter is required initially to set up various operating parameters.

 Make sure the computer is OFF and the controller is UN-POWERED.
-Connect the RS232 Communications Port from the controller (JP4) to the RS232 input (Serial Communications Port) on the computer.
-Pin 1 of JP4 is the controller's RX, Pin 2 of JP4 is the controller's TX, and Pin 3 of JP4 is the controller's shield.
+Connect the RS-485 Communications Port from the controller (JP4) to the RS-485 port adaptor on the computer.
+Pin 1 of JP4 is the controller's (-), Pin 2 of JP4 is the controller's (+), and Pin 3 of JP4 is the controller's shield.
+If an RS485 converter is used to connect between the controller and the computer, the converter's Data (-) should be connected to JP4-2 and Data (+) should be connected to JP4-1.